trekcc-ops/gemp-stccg/gemp-lotr/docker/readme.md

-# GEMP LOTR Docker Setup
+# GEMP STCCG Docker Setup
 Welcome to the wonderful world of containerized installation!

 Using Docker, all the fiddly setup and installation details can be coded into scripts so that people like you looking to set up an instance of the software don't have to worry about the database, server, Java installation, and all the hokey prerequisites that go along with it.
 Just copy the files, open docker, run the docker-compose, and your instance is ready to be accessed.